conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 As mentioned earlier, the Gateway supports different **clients authentication methods**, but **not all of them support local and external service accounts**.

-You'll find more details below, but here is a summary of the supported service accounts for each clients authentication method:
+You'll find more details below, but here is a summary of the supported service accounts for each client's authentication method:

 | `GATEWAY_SECURITY_PROTOCOL`          | [Local SA](#local-service-accounts) | [External SA](#external-service-accounts) |
 |--------------------------------------|:-----------------------------------:|:-----------------------------------------:|